luben93/Android-Alarm-Clock/README.md

 A simple open source android alarm clock application that requires that you solve a math problem to deactivate the alarm. and checks your position so the alarm dosent go off in school or work

+## Contributing

+1. pick a issue
+2. create a fork
+3. fix the issue
+4. send in a pull request

 ## Acknowledgement

 cloned and imported in android studio from